deadsy/jaylink/README.md

 Devices: https://www.segger.com/products/debug-probes/j-link/

 libjaylink is a C-based library providing an API for controlling J-Link devices.
-This package provides a Go wrapper around the C-library API so you can use the library from Go programs.
+This package provides a Go wrapper for the C-library API so the library can be called from Go programs.

 ## Dependencies